-4 Space Planning Tips to Create a Grand Entrance for any Size Entryway
+4 Space Planning Tips to Create a Grand Entrance for Any Size Entryway

-And even though there are countless interior design styles to choose from today, there are some basic principles that you can follow for any décor to create the perfect grand entrance.
+The entryway to your home should be welcoming and introduce your visitors to the design and atmosphere of your home.
+Even though there are countless interior design styles to choose from today, there are some basic principles that you can follow for any décor to create the perfect grand entrance.

 1. Size Doesn’t Matter